The National Curriculum

-Last year the government published a new Primary National Curriculum.
-This curriculum is now compulsory for all maintained schools across the country.
+This curriculum is compulsory for all maintained schools across the country.
 The curriculum has been designed to enable children to learn to a comparable standard with some of the highest attaining jurisdictions in the world.

 End of Levels

-The new national curriculum will no longer be assessed using levels.
 Levels have been completely removed from all national and school based assessment.
-At the end KS2 children will now be assessed as having either a ‘secure’ understanding of the curriculum or not.
+At the each Key Stage children are assessed as having either a ‘secure’ understanding of the curriculum or not.
 Children who are not ‘secure’ will be described as ‘Working towards’ age related expectations and children who can demonstrate a more developed understanding will be described as ‘Exceeding’ age related expectations.

-In this table you will note that there are three milestones in November, February and April.
+Whilst we assess your child's understanding lesson by lesson, we also look at the bigger picture of how well your child is progressing at key milestones in the school year.
+These three milestones are typically in late November, February and late June.
 At each of these points teachers will draw together everything they know about a child to assess whether they are on track to ‘secure’ all the targets within the end of year expectations by July.

 At the end of the year